Kim Kardashian settles with SEC over crypto promotion

 Kardashian has agreed to not promote any crypto asset securities for three years.

-While Kardashian is well known for reality TV, currently appearing on “The Kardashians" on hulu, she is also a successful businesswoman.
-Her brands include SKIMS, which has shapewear, loungewear and other products, and a skincare line called SKKN.
+While Kardashian is well known for reality TV, currently appearing on “The Kardashians" on Hulu, she is also a successful businesswoman.
+Her brands include SKIMS, which makes shapewear, loungewear and other products, and a skincare line called SKKN.

+For anyone trying to promote a product, Kardashian provides a huge megaphone with 330 million followers on Instagram.

+The crypto industry often uses influencers and celebrities to promote new tokens or products.
+Matt Damon appears in advertisements for Crypto.com, and other celebrities that have been paid to do crypto promotions include Reese Witherspoon and Gwyneth Paltrow.

+“This case is a reminder that, when celebrities or influencers endorse investment opportunities, including crypto asset securities, it doesn’t mean that those investment products are right for all investors,” said SEC Chair Gary Gensler.
+“We encourage investors to consider an investment’s potential risks and opportunities in light of their own financial goals.”

+“Ms. Kardashian’s case also serves as a reminder to celebrities and others that the law requires them to disclose to the public when and how much they are paid to promote investing in securities,” Gensler added.

-Cryptocurrency is facing increasing attention from Congress.
-The latest bipartisan proposal came in August from Sens.
-Debbie Stabenow, D-Mich., and John Boozman, R-Ark.
-It would hand the regulatory authority over Bitcoin and Ether to the Commodities Futures Trading Commission.
+Cryptocurrency has attracted increasing attention from Congress as well.
+A bipartisan proposal that emerged last month would hand the regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission after wild swings in crypto valuations, dozens of scams and hundreds of billions of dollars gained and lost.

-Bills proposed by other members of Congress and consumer advocates have suggested giving the authority to the Securities and Exchange Commission.

-This year, crypto investors have seen prices plunge and companies crater with fortunes and jobs disappearing overnight, and some firms have been accused by federal regulators of running an illegal securities exchange.
+Cryptocurrencies, after soaring during the pandemic, have had a rough year as prices swing wildly, but mostly lower, and with crypto companies under intensifying scrutiny.

+The token Kardashian was promoting has performed particularly poorly and is now worse less than 10% of its peak price.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.